Is It Bad to Sweat a Lot?

 Thompson Tee: The Ultimate Protection

 Whether you sweat excessively or want an extra layer, a Thompson Tee can offer guaranteed, natural sweat protection.
+Thompson Tees are available in men's and women's styles.

 The patented sweat proof technology blocks 100% of armpit sweat from staining your clothes.
 The proprietary layering and stitching system were designed to prevent sweat from showing through.